 The handler configuration can also require that the user be a registered administrator for the application.
 This makes it easy to build administrator-only sections of the site, without having to implement a separate authorization mechanism.

-To learn how to configure authentication for URLs, see Requiring Login or Administrator Status.
+To learn how to configure authentication for URLs, see how to require login or

 OAuth in Go

 In addition to the standard user authentication modes, users may be identified to your app via OAuth.
 OAuth is a protocol that allows a user to grant a third party limited permission to access a web application on his or her behalf, without sharing his or her credentials (username and password) with the third party.
 More information on the OAuth API, including the interaction required by clients, can be found in the OAuth documentation.

 Note that using OAuth to identify your users is completely orthogonal to the standard user authentication modes.
 For example, pages marked with

 login: admin will refuse to load if the user is only authenticated via OAuth.